I have a Facebook group of loving caring yet sleep deprived mums with little ones who struggle to sleep.

 I’m pleased to say that within my group a lot of the mums adopt a more gentle approach to sleep shaping.

-I don’t use the words “sleep training” in reference to my work with children as it’s my belief that babies and toddlers don’t need sleep training.
+Im all for helping and encouraging positive sleep habits and associations but i believe we can use gentle and respectful ways to help pur kids sleeep rather thanjust leaving them to cry and ' self soothe' my work with children as it’s my belief that babies and toddlers don’t need sleep training.
 Babies and toddlers will sleep the best way they know how in the circumstances there in.

 They‘re children, very young children.

 They’re learning and developing and know no better.
 Innocent.

 I believe that it’s my role as a night nanny and sleep coach to “train” parents.
 Teach them what is normal for a baby/ toddler and sleep and how to help shape sleep habits that encourage a healthy relationship with sleep.

 Over the years in my work I’ve realised there’s a common misconception that once babies pass 10/11/12 months of age, sleep ‘issues’ should pretty much disappear.
 Babies from this age “should” be able to sleep overnight, through the night, all night every night. right?